day8/re-frame/docs/on-dynamics.md

 ## Incident report - "Simple Dynamic Process"

-While re-fame normally has a simple dynamic process, we acknowledge fat tail risk.
+While re-frame normally has a simple dynamic process, we acknowledge fat tail risk.

 On May 12th, at approximately 12:47am, re-frame became self-aware.
 It printed a single console log: "Oh, really?
 I'll show *you* a simple dynamic process, f#$%ers".